-Since the filing of the bankruptcy, Debtor has continued to operate the Restaurant in the Peyser Building.
-In connection therewith, Debtor continues to lease the premises pursuant to its lease with 1518 K Street, LLC.
-Debtor has sought to assume the lease.
-On November 3, 2017, this Court entered an Order deferring a ruling on Debtor's request inasmuch as the landlord filed a limited opposition indicating that Debtor's request to assume should be made in conjunction with plan confirmation.
-By and through the plan, Debtor intends on assuming the lease.
-As of the petition date, Debtor, has remained current with its obligations due under the lease, although some payments have been late.
-Debtor has, and will continue to make, all post-petition lease payments as they come due and comply with all other obligations due under the lease.
+Since the filing of the bankruptcy, Debtor has continued to operate the Restaurant.
+In connection therewith, Debtor continues to lease the premises at 1068 31st Street, N.W., Washington, DC, pursuant to its lease with Esther B. Davis.
+Debtor has sought and the Court has granted, debtor's request to assume the lease at 1068 31st Street, N.W., Washington, DC.
+As of the petition date, Debtor was current on its obligations under the lease, and Debtor has, and will continue to make, all post-petition lease payments due thereunder.